Gabriel Naouri: New technology

-Yandex

-Gabriel Naouri is a founding board member and chairman of Yandex.Market, until December 2020, one of the leading online marketplace player in Russia often considered as the Russian Amazon, founded by Arkady Volozoh, the CEO and founder of Yandex.

-In April 2018, Gabriel Naouri helped the company to raise $500m and officially launch its operations.

-In June 2021, Arkady Volozoh bought back Yandex.Market for $1.5bn.
+After leaving the Groupe Casino, Gabriel Naouri became a senior advisor to Motoya Okada, CEO of the Japanese retail and financial services company Æon.
+He personally invested in the medical apparel company Jaanuu, and the ecommerce website Boxed.com.
+In 2018, he co-founded the ecommerce company Yandex.Market and raised $500 million to launch it.
+He sold his shares of Yandex.Market to Yandex' CEO and founder Arkady Volozh in June 2020 for $1.5 billion.

 Maisons du Monde

-In August 2020, Majorelle Investments – an investment holding company co-controlled by Gabriel Naouri and Daniel Kretinsky – announces owning more than 5% of Maisons du Monde.
-The company, a leading European omnichannel home décor player is listed on the French stock market.
+In August 2020, Majorelle Investments – an investment holding company co-controlled by Gabriel Naouri and Daniel Kretinsky – announced owning more than 5% of furniture and home decor company Maisons du Monde.

-In March 2021, Majorelle Investments declares owning more than 10% of the company.
+In March 2021, Majorelle Investments announced owning more than 10% of the company.

-In November2021, Gabriel Naouri and Apollo Global Management bought back Daniel Kretinsky’s stake in Majorelle Investments.
+In November 2021, Gabriel Naouri and Apollo Global Management bought back Daniel Kretinsky's stake in Majorelle Investments.

-In March 2022, Majorelle Investments announces owning more than 16% of Maisons du Monde.
+In March 2022, Majorelle Investments announced owning more than 16% of Maisons du Monde.
+In June 2023, Majorelle reached 25% of ownership in Maisons du Monde and Naouri was appointed to the board of the company.

+In January 2025, through his investment company Sana Holdings, Naouri bought a controlling stake in the American clothing company True Religion.